 Detailed course offerings (Time Schedule) are available for

-JSIS D 140 Russia From the Tenth Century to the Present (5) I&S
+JSIS D 140 Russia from the Tenth Century to the Present (5) SSc

 Russian political, social, and economic history from the tenth century to the present.
-Offered: jointly with HIST 140.
+Offered: jointly with HSTEU 140.

-JSIS D 217 Renaissance, Enlightenment, Revolution: Major Works in English (5) VLPA Collins
+JSIS D 217 Renaissance, Enlightenment, Revolution: Major Works in English (5) SSc/A&H

 Introduction to major figures of French culture from the Middle Ages to the eighteenth century, their contributions to the intellectual life of the Western world.
 Readings include Montaigne, Descartes, Rousseau, Voltaire, and Moliere.
 In English.
 Offered: jointly with FRENCH 211.